LimonAga/From-Cellular-Automata-to-Games/1_Beginner/Game_of_Life/readme.md

 A cellular automaton is a grid of cells that evolve over time according to simple rules.
 Each cell can be in a finite number of states — most often “alive” or “dead” — and the state of each cell in the next generation depends on the states of its neighbors.

 The Game of Life is one of the simplest and most famous examples.
-It follows just two elegant rules:
+It follows just two rules:

 1. A live cell with **2 or 3 neighbors** survives to the next generation.
 2. A dead cell with **exactly 3 neighbors** becomes alive.